MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-illicit-consent-grants.md

 ## What does an Illicit Consent Grant attack look like in Office 365?
 You need to search the Office 365 Audit log to find signs, also called Indicators of Compromise (IOC) of this attack.
 For organizations with many Azure registered applications and a large user base, the best practice is to review your organizations consent grants on a weekly basis.
 ### Steps for finding signs of this attack
-1. Open the Security and Compliance Center in your Office 365 tenant
+1. Open the **Security and Compliance Center** in your Office 365 tenant
-2. Navigate to the Search & investigation node and select Audit log search
+2. Navigate to the **Search & investigation** node and select Audit log search
-3. Create a search (all activities and all users) and filter the results for these two activities:
+3. Create a search (all activities and all users) and filter the results for Consent to application, and Add OAuth2PermissionGrant
-    a.
-Consent to application
-    b.
-Add OAuth2PermissionGrant
 4. Examing the Extended Properties and check to see if IsAdminContent is set to True